Chestnut Class - Year 6

 Wednesdays (with Mr Green) and on Thursdays (Please note: these days may change weekly, so we recommend keeping PE kits in school every day.)

-Autumn 1: Football (with Mr Green) and Fitness
+Spring 1: Netball (with Mr Green) and Dance

-Autumn 2: Hockey (with Mr Green) and Yoga
+Spring 2: Gymnastics (with Mr Green) and Tag Rugby

 Woodland Learning